tripu/Vita/doc/miscellanea.md

 She also curses a lot and ditches political correctness; it's her style.
 When addressing female discrimination, she would frequently rally her &ldquo;sisters&rdquo; from her op-ed.
-She talks about this army of &ldquo;bitches&rdquo;&hellip; stepping up for their rights, giving up chocolate, whining, and cheesy rom-coms for a better version of themselveshellip;
+She talks about this army of &ldquo;bitches&rdquo;&hellip; stepping up for their rights, giving up chocolate, whining, and cheesy rom-coms for a better version of themselves&hellip;
-She calls her girlfriends &ldquo;proud whores&rdquo;: liberated women who are in control of their sexuality, who even leverage the instincts of men (dumb men&hellip;) to exact their revenge on this sexist societyhellip;
+She calls her girlfriends &ldquo;proud whores&rdquo;: liberated women who are in control of their sexuality, who even leverage the instincts of men (dumb men&hellip;) to exact their revenge on this sexist society&hellip;

 For years, you have felt that this style of hers, far from undermining her feminist agenda, makes it stronger.
 So, most of the time, you really like her ideas, and definitely sympathise with her point of view on gender issues.

-Only that she is a he.
+Only that *she* is a *he*.

 Her name is but a pseudonym, and one day you learn that the columnist you so much love is a bloke.

 Make yourself an analogous set of questions:
 Does it look sexist to you, *now*, his choice of words over the years?
-Is he a chauvinistic pig, with these stereotypes of women as either *femmes fatales*, prostitutes, crying babies, spoilt little girls&hellip;?
+Is he a chauvinistic pig becase he dared to indulge on those stereotypes of women as either *femmes fatales*, prostitutes, crying babies, spoilt little girls&hellip; (even if his point was *feminist*)?
 Were those columns (or books) a brilliant, acid, self-deprecating, provocative call to arms *then*, but a despicable display of male chauvinism *now*?

 If your answer to any of the questions above were positive, then *you* would be sexist.